harshdevcode/Blogs-Project/posts/otp-verification.md

 miniOrange OTP Verification Plugin for WordPress provides the OTP Verification and SMS Notifications functionality on various forms such as WooCommerce, Gravity, Ninja, Ultimate Member, Elementor, and Registration Magic etc. on WordPress.
 It also provides different solutions for OTP functionality on other CRMs and technology stacks.

-### Features of the [miniOrange OTP Verification plugin](https://wordpress.org/plugins/miniorange-otp-verification/) are listed below {#Features of the miniOrange OTP Verification plugin are listed below}
+### Features of the [miniOrange OTP Verification plugin](https://wordpress.org/plugins/miniorange-otp-verification/) are listed below

 - **OTP over SMS, Email, WhatsApp, Call, etc. :**
     The OTP Verification secures login into the  WordPress account by authenticating the user's phone number and email address thereby eliminating the chances of fake registration and unauthorised login.